top of page

 Co-founder & Advisor

-Chukumeka is the Founder CEO of Action to Prevent Suicide CIC.
-He is a suicide prevention trainer specialising in Applied Suicide Intervention Skills Trainer (ASIST) and SafeTalk.
-He is also a Compassion Circles facilitator, overall mental health and wellbeing trainer and a Health and Wellbeing Coach for the NHS.
+Chukumeka was the Founder CEO of Action to Prevent Suicide CIC and Founder, Adviser and acting CEO for Goodwill In Action To Prevent Suicide CIO.
+He is a suicide prevention trainer specialising in Livingworks Applied Suicide Intervention Skills Trainer (ASIST) and SafeTalk.
+He is also a Compassion Circles facilitator, overall mental health and wellbeing trainer and a previous Health and Wellbeing Coach for the NHS.

 Jenna Blencowe